bell07/bashscripts-switch_gentoo/README.md

 - You find an `switch-gentoo-release.tar.gz` file and extracted the `release` in `./out/` directory

 ## build the coreboot.rom
+HINT: Just use the precompiled coreboot.rom from sys-boot/nintendo-switch-coreboot-bin package.
+INFO: Self-compiling works on PC only and requires a lot of non-gentoo dependencies.
+WARNING: This Build script is incomplete, so created coreboot.rom does have less features.

 - build sys-boot/nintendo-switch-u-boot in buildhost or place u-boot.elf to coreboot-build/u-boot.elf
 - call `./buildscripts/build_coreboot.sh`
 - Get caffee and wait